St-yx/AMNIVUM/README.md

 # VIOLET — **V**irtual **I**ntelligence **O**bserving to **L**earn, **E**volving to **T**hink

 **Meet Violet** - a locally hosted AI "companion" with persistent memory, dynamic emotional state, and a modular architecture designed to grow over time.
 The project separates core functions radically: the language model itself is just the voice.
-Everything else is built around it.
+Everything else is built around it, mirroring the human brain.

 ---